Food & Agriculture

 Flickr | NatalieMaynor

-Can we Fix our Broken Food Systems for a Better World?
+Fixing Broken Food Systems for a Better World

-If we are producing enough food to feed everyone on the planet, yet poor nutrition and hunger is responsible for nearly half of all deaths in children under 5 then something has gone horribly wrong.
+If we are producing enough food to feed everyone on the planet, yet poor nutrition and hunger are responsible for nearly half of all deaths in children under 5, then something has gone horribly wrong.

 Our food systems are failing farmers, consumers, and the planet.

-We must put our food back in the hands of local farmers and increase accessibility and affordability of fresh nutritious produce.
-The availability and low cost of fast, processed, calorie heavy food needs to be regulated in wealthy countries to prevent a health crisis.
-In the U.S. one in six children are now obese, 80% of these children will continue their poor eating habits and grow up to be obese adults.
+We must put our food back in the hands of local farmers and increase the accessibility and affordability of fresh, nutritious produce.
+The availability and low cost of fast, processed, calorie-heavy food needs to be regulated in wealthy countries to prevent a health crisis.
+In the U.S., one in six children are now obese - 80% of these children will continue their poor eating habits and grow up to be obese adults.

 Governments need to step up their recycling systems to include food waste, local composting areas can be established, and supermarkets need to lower their standards of size and appearance of fruit and vegetables to allow food to be sold that may look a little different but tastes exactly the same.

-By shopping locally, eating seasonally, supporting small farmers, eating less meat, refusing plastic packaging, composting our food scraps, shopping at farmers markets, and eating home-cooked meals we can all do our bit to take the power away from corporate farming and intensive agriculture, as well as helping ourselves and our planet at the same time.
+By shopping locally, eating seasonally, supporting small farmers, eating less meat, refusing plastic packaging, composting our food scraps, shopping at farmers' markets, and eating home-cooked meals, we can all do our bit to take power away from corporate farming and intensive agriculture, as well as helping ourselves and our planet at the same time.

 "Our food system belongs in the hands of many family farmers, not under the control of a handful of corporations." – Willie Nelson, Farm Aid Founder and President.